-As businesses start to get up and running again, there’s a renewed focus on the UK’s commitment to net zero emissions by 2050.
-By investing in the right technology, companies can support this by lowering their carbon emissions, alongside saving on their energy bills.
+In these uncertain times, there’s a renewed focus on jettisoning expensive fossil fuels and strengthening the UK’s energy independence.
+By investing in the right technology, companies can support this trend and reduce their energy bills.

 Low Carbon Workspaces wants to aid businesses in this transition and is offering grants of up to £5,000 to invest in carbon-saving upgrades.
-This could be a grant for solar panels, battery storage, insulation, EVs or lighting.
+This could be a grant for solar panels, battery storage, insulation or lighting.

-Grants are available for SMEs based in Berkshire, Buckinghamshire and Hertfordshire, ranging from £1,000 - £5,000 to cover up to a third of the cost of energy improvements.
+Grants are available for SMEs based in Berkshire, Bedfordshire, Buckinghamshire, Hertfordshire, Milton Keynes and Northamptonshire, ranging from £1,000 - £5,000 to cover up to a third of the cost of energy improvements.
 The scheme is supported by the European Regional Development Fund.